Timeline of events associated with Anonymous: Hong Kong National Education

 In mid-September 2012, Anonymous hackers threatened the Hong Kong government organization, known as National Education Centre.
 In their online video, Anonymous members claimed responsibility for leaking classified related government documents and taking down the National Education Centre website, after the Hong Kong government has repeatedly ignored months of wide-scale protests against the establishment of a new core Moral and National Education curriculum for children from 6–18 years of age.
 The new syllabus has come under heavy criticism and international media attention, as it does not award students based on how much factual information is learned, but instead grades and evaluates students based on their level of emotional attachment and approval of the Chinese Communist Party.

 Philippine Cybercrime Prevention Act of 2012

-Anonymous Philippines launched a series of attacks against several websites of the Philippine government to protest against the Cybercrime Prevention Act of 2012.
+busabos of Anonymous Philippines launched a series of attacks against several websites of the Philippine government to protest against the Cybercrime Prevention Act of 2012.
 The hackers urged for the revisions of the cybercrime law.
 On September 26, Anonymous defaced several websites, including that of the Bangko Sentral ng Pilipinas and the Philippine National Police.
 They claim that the law violates freedom of expression and described the law as "most notorious act ever witnessed in the cyber-history".
 On October 1, they hacked again several government websites in an operation dubbed as "Bloody Monday" and asked for "a revision of the [Cybercrime Law] for the betterment of the Filipino netizens."
 In February 2014 the Philippine Supreme Court ruled out the online libel to be unconstitutional because of its some provisions.